MatthewBCooke/NC4touch/README.md

 3. The Kernel Fails Loads the Overlay but fails to apply it
    - With the message `Failed to apply overlay '0_ili-9488' (kernel)`.
-   - Listing overlays under `/proc/device-tree/overlays/` confirms the overlay is not applied:
-     `ls /proc/device-tree/overlays/ili-9488`
-   - Output:
-     `ls: cannot access '/proc/device-tree/overlays/ili-9488': No such file or directory`
-   - Issue: The kernel fails to apply the overlay due to errors in the `.dtbo` file.

 4. The `.dtbo` File Contains Errors or Warnings
    - Decompiling the `.dtbo` file with `dtc` reveals the following issues: